Welcome from Interim Vice Dean Professor Allan Young

 - The Old Age Psychiatry department’s research into the basic biology of Alzheimer’s disease, the clinical features and aetiology of psychosis in later life and the conduct of randomised controlled trials in the elderly is internationally regarded and has changed the landscape of clinical care for psychiatric disorders in old age.

-The Division of Academic Psychiatry teaches scientists and clinical practitioners.
+The School of Academic Psychiatry teaches scientists and clinical practitioners.
 Each of its departments offers PhD studentships and run a variety of Masters courses and other training programmes.
-The Division also hosts numerous conferences, events and public debates.
-Uniquely the Division has a special role in the post graduate training of doctors to become qualified psychiatrists, in partnership with allied NHS Trusts, but also by contributing to the medical curriculum at King’s College London, equipping all doctors with some knowledge and skills relevant to mental health.
+The School also hosts numerous conferences, events and public debates.
+Uniquely the School has a special role in the post graduate training of doctors to become qualified psychiatrists, in partnership with allied NHS Trusts, but also by contributing to the medical curriculum at King’s College London, equipping all doctors with some knowledge and skills relevant to mental health.

-Needless to say we are very proud of the achievements of our Division and are constantly looking to build on these for the greater good.
+Needless to say we are very proud of the achievements of our School and are constantly looking to build on these for the greater good.

 Professor Allan Young